Yichen-D/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit person

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to edit a specific person in the list
+4. AddressBook shows all the details of that person
+5. User requests to edit the tag
+6. AddressBook edit and save the changes <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The tag does not exist

+> 5a1.
+3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements